JulianG/juliangaramendy.dev/content/blog/minimal-state-management-react-2/index.md

 ## What's next?

-As long as the data is used by only one component, there is no need to have a global(ish) store, or use Redux or MobX.
+This is fine as long as the data is used by only one component.
+There is no need to have a global(ish) store, or use Redux or MobX.
 But if more than one component require access to the same data, we should "lift" it to a common ancestor component.

 In cases where that common ancestor is not directly the parent of the consimung components, we can avoid prop-drilling by using React Context.